 When do extended hours begin?

 We are open extended hours (7:00am - 2:00am) at the end of each semester.
 The date we begin varies depending on holidays and when finals are scheduled.
-Normally, we begin extended hours at least a week before the first final exam and end the penultimate day of final exams.
+Normally, we begin extended hours at least a week before the first final exam.
 See our hours for more detailed information.

 Do you provide access to SPSS?